 Minimum total expected workload equals 12 hours per week comprising:

-(a.)
-Contact hours for on-campus students:
+- Contact hours for on-campus students:

-- Two hours of lectures
+- One hour of lectures

-- One 2-hour tutorial
+- One 3-hour studio

 - Additional requirements (all students):

-- A minimum of 8 hours independent study per week for completing lab and project work, private study and revision.
+- A minimum of 8 hours independent study per week for completing studio and project work, private study and revision.